raspberrypilearning/top-5-emoji-list/en/step_3.md

 **Test:** Your trophy should spin twice each time you load the page.

-**Tip:** You can click the arrow next to 'Autorun' to reload your webpage and see the animation again.
+**Tip:** You can click the arrow next to Run button to reload your webpage and see the animation again.

 --- /task ---